destruxus/L2-ToD/README.md

 ## User Commands
 ### General Commands
 /tod <boss> \
 Sets the Time of Death (TOD) for the specified boss to the current time.
-This is the primary command for resetting a timer.
+This is the primary command for resetting a timer. \
 Example: /tod aq

 /tod <boss> timestamp:<timestamp> \
 Sets the TOD for a boss to a specific time.
-You can get a valid timestamp string by typing /timestamp in any Discord channel.
+You can get a valid timestamp string by typing /timestamp in any Discord channel. \
-wExample: /tod baium timestamp:<t:1718823600:F>
+Example: /tod baium timestamp:<t:1718823600:F>

 /tod overview \
-Displays a public embed showing the current status of all configured boss timers for the server.
+Displays a public embed showing the current status of all configured boss timers for the server. \
 Aliases: /tod status, /tod timers.

 /tod help \
 Sends a private message (visible only to you) detailing all bot features and commands.